aleezacabahug/metrolina-api-tests/README.md

 - I thought the first item in the list would always be a real pre-seeded item, but I added a filter just in case one of my test items ended up at the top.
 - I thought sending data to the Edit endpoint would just work, but I had to explicitly tell the API I was sending JSON or it wouldn't accept it.

-## Additional tests I would add with more time (for each one I have already tested)
+## Additional tests I would add with more time

 **API Availability**
 - Confirm the response contains a valid Eastern time zone timestamp, not just any string.